minamide-group/regex-matching-analyzer/README.md

   + Otherwise
   Pattern A

-- Pattern A: Read up to 3 characters of digits which is less than or equal to 7, and then parse it as octal code.
+- Pattern A: Read up to 3 characters of digits which are less than or equal to 7, and then parse it as an octal code.
 The rest of digits are parsed as just expressions that represent the numeral.
 - Pattern B: Parse it as back references.
 If the specified index is larger then the number of capturing groups in the whole expressions, then an error occurs.

 ### Modifiers in PCRE Style
 The following modifiers are supported:
-- `i`: Ignore the case of letters
+- `i` : Ignore the case of letters
-- `s`: `.` become to match with newline characters
+- `s` : Make `.` to match newline characters
-- `U`: Reverse greediness of repetition
+- `U` : Reverse greediness of repetitions

+## Supported Expressions
+The expressions below are unsupported for analyzer, and its result will be `skipped` .
+- Conditional expressions
+- Groups whose name are duplicated
+- Lookbehind with unbounded matching length
+- lookbehind/back reference in lookahead
+- back reference with cyclic dependency

+### Overapproximation
+If the given expression contains lookbehind or back references, the analyzer performs overapproximation.
+Thus, the result might be larger than true matching complexity.

 ## Algorithm to Simulate Backtracking
-- `Lookahead`:
+- `Lookahead` :
   + https://github.com/minamide-group/group-only/blob/master/tsukuba-thesis/sugiyama2013.pdf
   + https://github.com/minamide-group/group-only/blob/master/tsukuba-thesis/nakagawa-master-thesis.pdf
-- `SubsetPrune`:
+- `SubsetPrune` :
   + https://link.springer.com/chapter/10.1007/978-3-319-40946-7_27
   + https://github.com/NicolaasWeideman/RegexStaticAnalysis
-- `Nondeterminism`:
+- `Nondeterminism` :
   + https://www.jalc.de/issues/2018/issue_23_1-3/jalc-2018-019-038.php
-- `Exhaustive`: Performs no backtracking
+- `Exhaustive` : Performs no backtracking

-- If you specify `Exhaustive`, the analyzer determines time complexity of exhaustive matching and its result might be different from one obtained by other algorithms.
+- If you specify `Exhaustive`, the analyzer determines the time complexity of exhaustive matching and its result might be different from one obtained by other algorithms.

 - If you specify `Nondeterminism`, expressions which have constant matching time will be determined to be `linear` instead of `constant`.